faubsam/InventoryManagementSystem/README.md

 # InventoryManagementSystem

-The application was built using MVC architect.
+The application was built using MVC architecture.
 This application uses JavaFX as the front end and Java on the back end.
 Javadocs are included in the src folder.